Penn State Nittany Lions men's soccer: New Beaver Field (1911–1961)

-New Beaver Field was a stadium in University Park, Pennsylvania.
+New Beaver Field was a stadium in Penn State University Park.
 It served as the first home of Penn State's men's soccer team, hosting the team until they moved in 1960 to Beaver Stadium.
 The first varsity soccer home game played by Penn State took place in April 1914 at New Beaver Field when the Nittany Lions defeated the Lafayette Leopards 6–0.
 The team played for an enthusiastic, but small crowd.

 Soccer Field (1960–1971)

 Nittany Lions split time between Beaver Field and the Soccer Fields adjacent to the Ice Rink until the opening of the stadium in 1971.

 Jeffrey Field (1972–present)

 The Nittany Lions began play at Jeffrey Field in 1972 when the 5,000-seater stadium opened.
 The stadium was dedicated to the late Bill Jeffrey who was the team's head coach from 1926 until 1952 and a National Soccer Hall of Fame member.
 Built for the soccer and lacrosse teams, Jeffrey Field had an initial seating capacity of 2,500.
 Jeffrey Field was first remodeled in 1978, bleachers were added to expand the capacity to 3,500 along with fencing and a practice field.
 In 1996 the lights were updated prior to the season start.
 During the summer of 2003, Jeffrey Field again underwent a facelift.
 In addition to the installation of a new field surface, a press box and a video booth were also added, and the bleachers were expanded to a capacity of 5,000.
 Team locker rooms were added in 2013, and in August 2014 branding windscreens were installed.
 Jeffrey Field was honored in 2006 as the Collegiate Soccer Field of the Year by the SportsTurf Managers Association.